 The concepts of a cluster and a scheduler are closely related, so the products provided by different vendors often provide both sets of capabilities.
 The following list shows the most important platform and software choices you have for clusters and schedulers.
-These clusters are generally offered in public clouds like Azure.
+These orchestrators are generally offered in public clouds like Azure.

-Software platforms for container clustering, orchestration, and scheduling Docker Swarm Docker Swarm lets you cluster and schedule Docker containers.
+Software platforms for container clustering, orchestration, and scheduling Kubernetes Kubernetes is an open-source product that provides functionality that ranges from cluster infrastructure and container scheduling to orchestrating capabilities.
+It lets you automate deployment, scaling, and operations of application containers across clusters of hosts.
+Kubernetes provides a container-centric infrastructure that groups application containers into logical units for easy management and discovery.
+Kubernetes is mature in Linux, less mature in Windows.
+Docker Swarm Docker Swarm lets you cluster and schedule Docker containers.
 By using Swarm, you can turn a pool of Docker hosts into a single, virtual Docker host.
 Clients can make API requests to Swarm the same way they do to hosts, meaning that Swarm makes it easy for applications to scale to multiple hosts.
 Docker Swarm is a product from Docker, the company.
 Docker v1.12 or later can run native and built-in Swarm Mode.
-Mesosphere DC/OS Mesosphere Enterprise DC/OS (based on Apache Mesos) is a production-ready platform for running containers and distributed applications.
-DC/OS works by abstracting a collection of the resources available in the cluster and making those resources available to components built on top of it.
-Marathon is usually used as a scheduler integrated with DC/OS.
-Google Kubernetes Kubernetes is an open-source product that provides functionality that ranges from cluster infrastructure and container scheduling to orchestrating capabilities.
-It lets you automate deployment, scaling, and operations of application containers across clusters of hosts.
-Kubernetes provides a container-centric infrastructure that groups application containers into logical units for easy management and discovery.
+Mesosphere DC/OS Mesosphere Enterprise DC/OS (based on Apache Mesos) is a production- ready platform for running containers and distributed applications.
+DC/OS is mature in Linux, less mature in Windows.